leocristofani/bdd-jasmine/README.md

 # Testing Javascript with Jasmine (BDD)

 *Note.
-This document is based on the [Jasmine Official Documentation](http://jasmine.github.io/2.3/introduction.html), and its purpose is to highlight the most used features of the framework.
-It also gives an overflow on how to test Angular controllers, directives and services.*
+This document is based on the [Jasmine Official Documentation](http://jasmine.github.io/2.3/introduction.html) , and its purpose is to highlight the most used features of the framework.
+It also gives an overview of how to test Angular controllers, directives and services.*

 ## Table of content

 #### Jasmine Primer

-1. Overflow
+1. Overview
 2. Test Suites
 3. Test Specs
 4. Expectations